yun-ss97/ARIMA-stock-price/README.md

   >
   > [Conclusion] Data has non-stationary property.

-  Result of 1) and 2) shows that differentiation on data is needed.
+  Result of two methods shows that differentiation on data is needed.

 4. Differencing Data